go-pound/ralph/README.md

 | `app_mentions:read` | Listen to messages containing at-mentions of the app |
 | `chat:write`        | Send messages                                        |
 | `reactions_write`   | Add emoji reactions to messages                      |

+Ralph also requires a subscription to the `app_mention` event to be able to receive notification of messages at-mentioning it.

 ## Contributing